hehozo/Malloc-lab/README.md

 # Malloc-lab
-CSAPP Malloc-lab: design and implement my own dynamic memory allocator in C, with a 91% evaluation score.
+CSAPP Malloc-lab: design and implement my own dynamic memory allocator in C, with a 91% performance index.
 The mm.c file is included.
 The code is well-commented and readable.

 ## Design Logic